Telmate/terraform-provider-proxmox/docs/resources/vm_qemu.md

 ## Provision through Cloud-Init

 Cloud-init VMs must be cloned from a [cloud-init ready template](https://pve.proxmox.com/wiki/Cloud-Init_Support).
 When creating a resource that is using Cloud-Init, there are multi configurations possible.
-You can use either the `ciconfig` parameter to create based on [a Cloud-init configuration file](https://cloudinit.readthedocs.io/en/latest/topics/examples.html) or use the Proxmox variable `ciuser`, `cipassword`, `ipconfig0`, `ipconfig1`, `ipconfig2`, `ipconfig3`, `ipconfig4`, `ipconfig5`,
+You can use either the `cicustom` parameter to create based on [a Cloud-init configuration file](https://cloudinit.readthedocs.io/en/latest/topics/examples.html) or use the Proxmox variable `ciuser`, `cipassword`, `ipconfig0`, `ipconfig1`, `ipconfig2`, `ipconfig3`, `ipconfig4`, `ipconfig5`,